 Japan uses a loophole which allows countries to hunt whales for ‘research purposes’.
 However, in 2014 after a court case brought by the governments of Australia and New Zealand, the International Court ruled that Japan's activities in Antarctica were illegal and ordered whaling there to be stopped.
 Having initially complied with the ruling, in December 2015 Japan announced it would be resuming its whaling activities in Antarctica.
 Japan also carries out operations in the North Pacific.

 The IWC also allows Aboriginal Subsistence Whaling (ASW) in some countries.

 We think whaling should stop.
 We can’t be certain that whale populations can survive large scale hunting as well as the other daily threats they face.
 Ban or no ban, whaling remains inhumane and whales are unsuitable for use by humans in this way (they are long living and slow to reproduce).
 There is no humane way to kill a whale at sea.
-The hunting process can never be an exact exercise - whales are a moving target, shot at on a moving vessel which sits on a moving sea.
-Grenade harpoons are often used to kill whales forcing them to be subjected to a long, slow and painful death.
+The hunting process can never be an exact exercise - whales are a moving target, shot at from a moving vessel which sits on a moving sea.
+Grenade harpoons are often used to kill whales subjecting them to a long, slow and painful death.
 Monitoring and regulating whaling to keep kills to a certain number is also very difficult.